Learn about adoption, how to adopt a child, and get services and support to help you and the child you are adopting throughout the adoption process.

 - financial support programs through your society

 - community counselling supports

-  For private or intercountry adoption, your agency and/or adoption practitioner may provide parent post-adoption resources and supports.
+For private or intercountry adoption, your adoption licensee and/or adoption practitioner may provide parent post-adoption resources and supports.

 Adopted children and youth can learn about: